flagship-io/codebase-analyzer/README.md

 # Use with Gitlab CI

-You can use the code analyzer to push flag references to your Flagship environment when code is pushed to a specific branch or tag
+You can use the code analyzer to push flags references to your Flagship environment when code is pushed to a specific branch or tag

 ```yaml
 analyze_flag_references: